mbbu-beep/cybersecurity-blogs/security-watch/passkeys-will-be-new-norm.md

 * Whether your passkeys sync between devices
 * What recovery methods are available
 * How to remove access from a lost or replaced device

-## The Bottom Line

-Passkeys can make signing in both easier and safer, especially against phishing.

-You do not need to understand all the technology behind them.
-You do need to know where your passkeys are stored and how you would recover your account if your phone or computer were lost.

-Passwords are not gone yet.
-However, passkeys are quickly becoming part of everyday account security.